-According to Reporters without Borders, 2020 world freedom index “Taiwan’s journalists are suffering from a very polarized media environment dominated by sensationalism and the pursuit of profit.”
+According to Reporters without Borders, 2022 world freedom index, “Taiwan’s journalists are suffering from a very polarized media environment dominated by sensationalism and the pursuit of profit.”
 The organization also warned that “Beijing is exploiting this weakness by putting pressure on Taiwanese media owners, who often have business interests on the mainland.
 Beijing is also suspected of orchestrating online disinformation campaigns”.

 Public Broadcasting in Taiwan is state-funded.
-For example, The Public Television Service (PTS) recently received “NT$45 million (US$1.5 million) budget” also “the station will receive NT$1 billion (US$34 million) annually to run the platform as part of a four-year infrastructure project”
+For example, The Public Television Service (PTS) recently received an “NT$45 million (US$1.5 million) budget” also, “the station will receive NT$1 billion (US$34 million) annually to run the platform as part of a four-year infrastructure project.”